Heterogeneous Taxes and Limited Risk Sharing: Evidence from Municipal Bonds

 Babina, Tetyana, Chotibhak Jotikasthira, Christian Lundblad, and Tarun Ramadorai.
 "Heterogeneous Taxes and Limited Risk Sharing: Evidence from Municipal Bonds."
-Columbia Business School, May 2017.
+The Review of Financial Studies 34, no. 1 (January 2021): 509-568.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.